seoupark1/Stochastic-Control/README.md

   </a>
 </p>

-> **Summary:** Under the same control environment, LQR generated strong torque at the beginning to reduce the attitude error quickly, which led reaction wheel to saturation.
-In contrast, Real-Time NMPC satisfied the torque constraints and used relatively less control effort, but the attitude error converged more slowly.
+> **Summary:** Under the same control environment, LQR generated large torques at the beginning to reduce the attitude error quickly, which causing actuator torque saturation.
+In contrast, Real-Time NMPC satisfied the torque constraints and used less control effort, but the attitude error converged more slowly.

 ## Overview
-This Project analyzes the nadir-pointing attitude tracking performance of a spacecraft under sensor noise, gravity-gradient disturbance, and actuator torque constraints.
-The spacecraft attitude and angular velocity are esimated using an Extended Kalman Filter (EKF) based on measurements from a Star Tracker and a Gyroscope operating at different sampling rates.
+This project analyzes the nadir-pointing attitude tracking performance of a spacecraft under sensor noise, gravity-gradient disturbance, and actuator torque constraints.
+The spacecraft attitude and angular velocity are estimated using an Extended Kalman Filter (EKF) based on measurements from a Star Tracker and a Gyroscope operating at different sampling rates.

 Using the estimated state, the performances of LQR and RTI-NMPC are compared.
-LQR first computes the commanded control with no constraint, and then clip it according to the torque limit.
-In contrast, RTI-NMPC includes the torque constraints directly in its optimization problem and solves a Quadratic Program (QP) to obtain the optimal control.
+LQR first computes the commanded control with no constraint, which is then clipped according to the torque limit.
+In contrast, RTI-NMPC includes the torque constraints directly in its optimization problem and solves a Quadratic Program (QP) to obtain the control input.

 ## Settings
 | Components | Models / Methods |